Spring Is Hands Down My Absolute Favorite Time Of Year!

-Cleaning, clearing and cleansing are themes of the Spring.
+Cleaning, clearing and, cleansing are themes of the Spring.

 I’ll be working through my closets and taking a load to the consignment store.
 Both a big book purge, as well a massive spring house cleaning, is coming right up too.

-For me, it’s a good time of year to gently cleanse my liver to support the clear flow of its rising energy, clarity of vision and harmonious movement.
+For me, it’s a good time of year to gently cleanse my liver to support the clear flow of its rising energy, clarity of vision and, harmonious movement.

-I always feel called to change my nutrition this time of year as well, so in addition doing a gentle cleanse I’ll be transitioning to buying tonnes of fresh green foods (liver foods) such as spinach, sprouts, lemon, apple cider vinegar, radishes, dandelion, and tender young leafy greens and crisp green apples.
+I always feel called to change my nutrition this time of year as well, so in addition to doing a gentle cleanse I’ll be transitioning to buying tonnes of fresh green foods (liver foods) such as spinach, sprouts, lemon, apple cider vinegar, radishes, dandelion, and tender young leafy greens and crisp green apples.

 Visiting my local (Moss Street) Market is such a treat and will part of my Saturday routine again soon.